anton-k/mig/docs/src/00-foreword.md

 We can install it from hackage. we need to use the library [mig-server](https://hackage.haskell.org/package/mig-server)

-So to use with cabal we can:
+With cabal we can install it from Hackage:

 ```
 cabal install mig-server --lib
 ```

-To use with stack we can link to the repo in extra-deps
+With stack we can link to the repo in extra-deps

 ```
 TODO: example here